Engrpenn/alx-zero_day/0x03-git/README.md

-I am a mechanical and software engineer
+I am a mechanical and software engineer.
+I'm the best of my kind